Lockeid/CuillerBot/README.md

 ### Dev

 Use `npm run dev` to use the dev webpack config which will create a bundle in the dist directory and watch for modifications.
-Nodemon will then reload the bot.

 ### Production